 The MPMC Field Inspector will verify that the cutoff trench is founded in the minimum specified depth of glacial till, conducting soil probing as required.
 Cutoff trench excavation inspections will be performed as required, and inspection dates and results will be tracked by the MPMC Field Inspector on copies of the construction drawings and/or by station number.
-MPMC Field Inspectors, with support from the mine technicians, will provide a survey pick-up of the cutoff trenches and maintain a project database for use in the as-built documentation.
+MPMC Field Inspectors, with support from the Mine Technicians, will provide a survey pick-up of the cutoff trenches and maintain a project database for use in the as-built documentation.

-Zone S Till Core Cutoff Trench Subgrade Preparation (to Bedrock)
+4.2.3 Zone S Till Core Cutoff Trench Subgrade Preparation (to Bedrock)

 If bedrock is encountered in the dam foundation cutoff trench, special considerations exist and special bedrock treatment measures may be required.
-Guidelines and procedures for dealing with bedrock exposed in the cutoff trenches are as follows:
+Guidelines and procedures for dealing with bedrock exposed in the cutoff trenches are as follows.

 Weathered or fractured bedrock is defined as bedrock that can be readily excavated by a dozer or a hoe excavator equipped with a digging bucket and that, based on visual assessment, is highly pervious to groundwater flow due to the presence of fractures/joints/faults.
 Sound (competent) bedrock, is defined as bedrock that can be excavated only with significant difficulty (or not at all) by a hoe excavator equipped with a digging bucket.
-When excavating in bedrock, frequent communication with AMEC's Project Manager/Principal Engineer and transmission of photographs is to be carried out.
+When excavating in bedrock, the AMEC Support Engineer will send photographs documenting the excavation and be in frequent communication with AMEC's Project Manager/Principal Engineer.

-If shear/fault zones are encountered within the bedrock exposed in the core to abutment contacts, the following information should be collected and passed on to AMEC's Project Manager/Principal Engineer:
+If shear/fault zones are encountered within the bedrock exposed in the core to abutment contacts, the following information should be collected by the AMEC Support Engineer and passed on to AMEC's Project Manager/Principal Engineer: